 - review of the specific data subject to screening and its field mapping;

 - independent evaluation of the current screening configuration, such as fuzzy matching, in a test environment to see if it is comparable to what the screening tool is supposed to determine; and

 - comparative analysis of search terms run through the existing screening tool against a sanctions search engine to determine if any likely matches were missed over time.

 Complete and accurate sanctions screening is a critical component of any successful sanctions compliance programme.
 Many companies utilise automated sanctions screening tools to flag potential sanctions matches for further review.
 Regulators expect proper oversight and effective use of these sanctions screening programmes, which is evidenced in the recent settlement agreements for both financial and non-financial entities.
 While many entities focus on the capabilities of a sanctions screening programme, it is important to remember that a successful programme also requires proper oversight, a clear mapping between relevant sanctions risks for the entity and the sanctions screening configuration, and regular review to ensure results are complete, accurate and efficient.

-1 Charlie Steele is a partner, Sarah Wrigley is a director and Deborah Luskin and Jona Boscolo Cappon are associate directors at Forensic Risk Alliance.
+Charlie Steele and Gerben Schreurs are partners, Sarah Wrigley and Jona Boscolo Cappon are directors and Deborah Luskin is an associate director at Forensic Risk Alliance.

-26 Cryptocurrency wallet that is online and connected in some way to the internet.
+Cryptocurrency wallets that are online and connected in some way to the internet.